The 20 Best Drug Induced Dyskinesia Doctors Near Me in Pennsylvania, US

 Offers Telehealth

-J Hou is a Neurologist in Lancaster, Pennsylvania.
+J Hou is a Neurologist practicing medicine in Lancaster, Pennsylvania.
 Dr. Hou is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Essential Tremor, Secondary Parkinsonism, Parkinson's Disease, and Movement Disorders.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Essential Tremor, Secondary Parkinsonism, Parkinson's Disease, and Drug Induced Dyskinesia.
+Dr. Hou is board certified in Neurology, 2002.
 Dr. Hou is currently accepting new patients.

 Philadelphia, PA